theirishkiwi/victor-hugo/site/content/en/blog/https-youtu-be-mucltlvtbpg.md

 ***

-### Ready to Thrive?

-If you would like to learn more about getting out of Survival Mode and restoring balance in your life, start by getting this free Progressive Muscle Relaxation (PMR) on the go, audio, below.

 Hello.
 Thank you for joining me on today's live video.
 This week I've started reading or listening an audible book The Ultimate Jim Rohn Library.
 Jim Rohn was a businessman and motivational speaker and massive in the personal development industry.
 In fact, he mentored Tony Robbins amongst others in his career.
 Jim Rohn's has written many books, but the thing I like most about what he does are his speeches.

 ### Jim Rohn’s speeches